 Irvine Residents with Disabilities Advisory Board (IRDAB) was established in 1990 by the Irvine City Council to ensure residents with disabilities have equal access in community life.
 Membership is not to exceed 14 voluntary members, with 51 percent of the board required to be a person with a disability or directly related to a person with a disability.

-Board members are selected through a public recruitment process, and there are currently no vacancies on the board.
-Please check back periodically for applications when a vacancy occurs.
+Board members are selected through a public recruitment process, and there is currently one vacancy on the board.
+Applications are available at the Irvine Civic Center, 1 Civic Center Plaza, or online through the link below.
 Qualified applicants will be notified and invited to an oral interview.

 IRVINE RESIDENTS WITH DISABILITIES ADVISORY BOARD MINUTES, AGENDA AND BYLAWS: